eduardogalbiati/react-redux-myform/README.md

 }
 ```

-With these lines, myform will automatcally create a index on ```Store``` with the form data using the form name as index,
+With these lines, myform will automatically create a index on ```Store``` with the form data using the form name as index,
 it should be like ```Store.myForm``` with values

 ```